nvs-vocabs/L22/.github/ISSUE_TEMPLATE/request-new-term.md

 [Does the term describe a manufacturing 'series' of instruments, a 'system' of instruments, an 'individual' instrument or other?]

 ## Reference (if applicable)
 [Citation for the instrument (e.g. Hall and Bumpus 1937, 1944).
-Use if the instrument is manufactuered and built according to a design in a paper.]
+Use if the instrument is manufactured and built according to a design in a paper.]

 ## Short name
 [Shortened name of the instrument.
 This is usually a shortened version of name limited to make, model and version.
 It can also be an alternative name.]